roelmann/moodle-theme_flexibase/README.txt

                   and controlled by anyone with appropriate editing rights (Alert theme setting is Admin only)
           FontAwesome CDN updated to 4.6.1
-3.1.0b  - Fix Issue #62 - Blocks not working correctly in IE 10/11 on smaller screens
-3.1.0a  - Refactor less and css
+          Dashboard now uses Course Tiles look - additional info for course on hover, with banner notice 3.1.0b  - Fix Issue #62 - Blocks not working correctly in IE 10/11 on smaller screens 3.1.0a  - Refactor less and css
         - Refactor php layout, renderer, css, etc files to allow for changes in core Travis code checker